 How many paid breaks can I take in my shift?

-All employers are required to provide employees with appropriate rest and meal breaks that give you a chance to rest during work periods, or provide compensatory measures if these are not provided.
+All employers are required to provide employees with appropriate rest and meal breaks or provide compensatory measures if these are not provided.

 Unless you are employed in a role where breaks are required by law (e.g. truck, taxi and tour bus drivers, and some airline flight crew members), the number of breaks you get will depend on what you agree with your employer.
 Common practice is that rest breaks are 10 - 15 minutes long and meal breaks at least 30 minutes long, but these times vary depending on the type of work.